Brutality and Bloodshed for All

 Brutality and Bloodshed for All is the eighth and final studio album by American punk rock musician GG Allin, recorded with his backing band the Murder Junkies.
 Released after his death in 1993, the first recording on Alive Records.
 All songs were written while GG Allin was in Michigan State Prison.
-Copies of the album come with a photograph of GG Allin from his viewing, alongside a copy of his birth and death certificates.
+Copies of the album come with a photograph of GG Allin's body from his viewing, alongside a copy of his birth and death certificates.

 Track listing

 All CD copies of Brutality and Bloodshed for All come with a bonus track (titled "My Sadistic Killing Spree") that is not found on any other version.
 Additionally, later CD reissues of Brutality and Bloodshed for All claim to have a completely different track listing, yet follows the same exact ordering as other versions, except for the appearance of the bonus track.